New class of exact solutions to Einstein-Maxwell-dilaton theory on four-dimensional Bianchi type IX geometry: Exact Solutions to the Einstein-Maxwell-dilaton theory, Based on Bianchi type IX geometry, with two different coupling constants and

 Moreover, by restricting the constants $\eta$ and $\vartheta$ in the metric function (\ref{RR}), the singularity at $R(t)=0$ can be removed,

 Considering the found relation between the coupling constants (\ref{abm2}), we rewrite the action (\ref{action5}) as,

-According to this action (\ref{eq:actionab}), as the coupling constant $a$ increases, the strength of the interaction between the dilaton field and the electromagnetic field decreases, while the strength of the interaction between the dilaton and the cosmological constant increases.

-Based on equation (\ref{cosmoc}), the cosmological constant $\Lambda$ can take negative, positive or zero values depending on the coupling constant $a$.
+According to the action (\ref{eq:actionab}), as the coupling constant $a$ increases, the strength of the interaction between the dilaton field and the electromagnetic field decreases, while the strength of the interaction between the dilaton and the cosmological constant increases.
+Moreover, based on equation (\ref{cosmoc}), the cosmological constant $\Lambda$ can take negative, positive or zero values depending on the coupling constant $a$.
 It is known that in asymptotically AdS/dS spacetimes, the near boundary or the deep events are holographically dual to the conformal field theory \cite{leblond2002tall}.
-We can interpret the holography in terms of renormalization group flows in the context of the c-theorem in asymptotically dS spacetimes\cite{ghezelbash2010cosmological}.
+We can interpret the holography in terms of renormalization group flows in the context of the c-theorem in asymptotically dS spacetimes \cite{ghezelbash2010cosmological}.
 Based on the c-theorem, the renormalization group flows the ultraviolet for any expanding dS spacetime and to the infrared in any contracting dS spacetime \cite{strominger2001inflation, balasubramanian2002mass}.
 The c-function is given by \cite{ghezelbash2015cosmological},

 We plot the c-function and show its behaviour with respect to the time coordinate, in order to infer the dS spacetime as an expanding or contracting.
 We present the c-function in figure \ref{fig:cab1} for the five-dimensional spacetime (\ref{st}), where the coupling constant $a>1$.
 We note that our five-dimensional spacetime extends by time.